Social Work

 Applying to Illinois State

-How can I prepare to major in Social Work?
+Prepare to major in Social Work

 The Social Work major builds on foundation skills in math, writing, science, social sciences, history and reasoning.
-The more classes you can take in high school that will help you improve upon these skills, the better.
+The more classes you can take in high school that will help you improve these skills, the better.